Glazed Cranberry Orange Scones

 Make scones by whisking together the flour, sugar, baking powder, salt, and orange zest in a large bowl.
 Add the grated butter and use a pastry cutter (or two forks) until the mixture has pea-sized crumbs.
 Place the bowl in the refrigerator while you work with the wet ingredients.

-Drizzle the egg mixture over the flour mixture, add the frozen cranberries, then mix together until everything is moistened.
+Drizzle the egg mixture over the flour mixture, add the frozen cranberries, then mix until everything is moistened.

-Pour the mixture onto a lightly floured counter and with floured hands, work the dough into a ball as best as you can.
-The dough will be sticky, if it’s too sticky to work with, add a touch of flour.
+Pour the mixture onto a lightly floured counter, and with floured hands, work the dough into a ball as best as you can.
+The dough will be sticky; if it’s too sticky to work with, add a touch of flour.
 If it’s too dry, add a bit of heavy cream.

 Carefully place the scones a few inches apart on a baking sheet lined with parchment paper.
-Place the scones/baking tray into the refrigerator for at least 15 minutes.

 Preheat the oven to 400 degrees.

-Place the baking tray into the oven and bake for 22-25 minutes, or until golden brown around the edges and the top is lightly browned.
-Remove from the oven and set aside to cool.
-Side Note: If your scones start to spread while baking, remove them from the oven and press them back into the triangle shape using a bench scraper or flat spatula then return to the oven to finish baking.
+Remove them from the oven and cool on a wire cooling rack.
+Side Note: If your scones start to spread while baking, remove them from the oven and press them back into the triangle shape using a bench scraper or flat spatula, and return to the oven to finish baking.Â

-Place the scones on a wire rack over parchment paper and drizzle with the orange glaze.
+Place the scones on a wire cooling rack over parchment paper and drizzle with the orange glaze.
 Serve and enjoy.

-Side Note: Glazed (or unglazed) scones will keep well at room temperature for 2 days or in the refrigerator for 5 days.
+Side Note: Glazed (or unglazed) scones will keep well at room temperature for 2 days or in the refrigerator for 5 days.Â

 Equipment

-• Baking Tray
+- Baking Tray

 Ingredients